One of the popular day trips out of Bogota is a trip to the Zapaquira Salt Mine – which doubles as an underground Salt Cathedral.

 There is a cafeteria where we had lunch and killed some time waiting for our ride back.

 Don’t miss this sculptural piece of a salt miner – who looks positively ripped.

-And as I’m sure it was and still is for today’s miners, I love the blast of colour when you’re back above ground.
+As I’m sure it was and still is for today’s miners, the blast of colour when you’re back above ground is very welcome.
 The agapanthus were in bloom when we were there.

 Is a trip to the Zipaquira Salt Mine worthwhile?

 I think it is but unless you’re very religious the short tour will probably be adequate.